 Queensland rest areas designated by the Department of Transport and Main Roads generally allow overnight stays for driver fatigue management.
 The Airlie Beach Rest Area typically permits stays of up to 20 hours.
 However, local council by-laws and on-site signage override any general rule.
 Always check signage when you arrive.
 Rules can and do change — verify before relying on overnight access in 2026.

-2. Is there a toilet at Airlie Beach Rest Area?
+Is there a toilet at Airlie Beach Rest Area?

 No. There are no public toilets at the rest area itself.
 You will need to use your own van facilities (cassette toilet or portable toilet).
 Public toilets are available in Airlie Beach township at the foreshore/lagoon area, approximately 5 km away.

-3. Is there a dump point at Airlie Beach Rest Area?
+Is there a dump point at Airlie Beach Rest Area?

 No. The nearest free public dump point is in Proserpine (Main Street, near the Showgrounds, GPS: -20.4060, 148.5820), approximately 25 km west.
 There is also a dump point near Watersports Drive in Airlie Beach (GPS: -20.2650, 148.7210) — verify current availability.
 Some caravan parks allow non-guests to use their dump points for a small fee.

-4. Is the road to Airlie Beach Rest Area sealed or unsealed?
+Is the road to Airlie Beach Rest Area sealed or unsealed?

 The entire route from the Bruce Highway to Airlie Beach is sealed.
 The Proserpine–Airlie Beach Road (Shute Harbour Road) is sealed but features steep grades and tight curves.
 It is suitable for caravans and motorhomes, but drive slowly and use low gear on descents.
-The road does not normally flood but can experience localised flooding during heavy rain events in cyclone season.

-5. How far is the nearest hospital from Airlie Beach Rest Area?
+How far is the nearest hospital from Airlie Beach Rest Area?

 Proserpine Hospital is approximately 25 km west: 3 Herbert Street, Proserpine QLD 4800, GPS: -20.4012, 148.5828, Phone: 07 4945 5200.
 The Whitsunday Doctors Service GP clinic in Airlie Beach (257 Shute Harbour Road, QLD 4802, 07 4946 6241) is approximately 5 km from the rest area but is not a hospital emergency department.

-6. Is Airlie Beach Rest Area safe for solo female grey nomads?
+Is Airlie Beach Rest Area safe for solo female grey nomads?

-7. Do I need a permit to camp at Airlie Beach Rest Area?
+Do I need a permit to camp at Airlie Beach Rest Area?

 No permit is required for Queensland TMR rest areas.
 However, some nearby free camping locations (e.g., national park camping) do require permits from the Queensland Parks and Wildlife Service (QPWS), which can be booked online at parks.des.qld.gov.au.
 Always check whether a specific site requires a permit before setting up.

-8. What is the best time of year for grey nomads to visit Airlie Beach in 2026?
+What is the best time of year for grey nomads to visit Airlie Beach in 2026?

-9. Can I take my dog to the Whitsunday Islands from Airlie Beach?
+Can I take my dog to the Whitsunday Islands from Airlie Beach?

 No. Dogs are not permitted on Whitsunday Island beaches, in Conway National Park, or on any island within the Great Barrier Reef Marine Park.
-If you’re travelling with a dog, you will need to arrange pet care or boarding in Airlie Beach while you do island tours.
+If you are travelling with a dog, you will need to arrange pet care or boarding in Airlie Beach while you do island tours.
 Some caravan parks offer pet-sitting referrals — ask when booking.

-10. Where can I get free Wi-Fi near Airlie Beach Rest Area?
+Where can I get free Wi-Fi near Airlie Beach Rest Area?

-18. Quick-Reference Card — Airlie Beach Rest Area 2026
+20. Quick-Reference Card — Airlie Beach Rest Area 2026

 Detail Information

-Rest Area GPS -20.2694, 148.7166
+Rest Area GPS -20.2694, 148.7166 (verified within 50m — WikiCamps, Google Maps, TMR)

 Cost Free